Skinah/openhab-addons/bundles/org.openhab.binding.androidnotifications/README.md

 ## Examples

+The most simple method is to use the `sendNotification` channel if you link it to a String item, you can use it like this in rules. sendCommand(TvOverlay_Send_Notification, "Put your message here") This has the advantage of not needing a thing type or UID, however you are limited to basic messages.

+For advanced messages you need to use ACTIONS.

 In these examples the `SonyTV` is the UniqueID of the `tvoverlaydisplay` thing.
-Because the duration is not specified in the shorter versions, you can change the length of the time the message is displayed for by using the `remote` app on your phone, or by starting the app on the TV, or by using the channel called `notificationDuration`.
+Because the duration is not specified in the shorter versions, you can change the length of the time that the message is displayed for, by using the `remote` app on your phone, by starting the app on the TV, or by using the openHAB channel called `notificationDuration`.
-The same thing can be done with the full methods if you use `null` and provide no value, the app will resort to using the default values for any provided with `null`.
+The same can be done with the full methods if you use `null` and provide no value, the app will resort to using the default values for any provided with `null`.

 getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendVideo(123, "Backyard", "Movement Detected","rtsp://admin:password@192.168.4.6:554/Streaming/Channels/102?transportmode=unicast&profile=Profile_1")